bob30727/langchain/README.md

 # Building a LangChain Chat AI Agent Using Web Scraped Data

-## Beckend

-This project focuses on stylizing motions.

 ## Installation Guide

 Follow these steps to install and set up the project: